 David E. Yates, DMD, Huntington

 Renewals must be received in this office on or before the first day of February, 2004.
 If you do not meet the February 1 deadline your license is considered expired until it is received.
 This could cause problems with your malpractice insurance and you may not be covered during such a lapse.

 CE forms must be completed and returned with your renewal on or before February 1.
 If CE credits are not reported with your renewal form your license renewal will be delayed until they are properly reported.

 The rule regarding security prescription blanks for controlled substances was passed by the Legislature during a special session in June 2003, signed by the Governor, and became effective June 23, 2003 For more information you may visit the pharmacy board's website at www.wvbop.com/importantinfo.htm.

 Total Active Licenses 1,396 1,213

 Make available to patients copies of their records when requested. (note do not release original records - only copies) Charges not to exceed .75¢ per page and search fee not to exceed $10.00 per West Virginia Code §16-29-1 and 2.

-The Board sees quite a few complaints throughout the year on this subject.
+The Board continues to see quite a few complaints every year on this subject.
 Records can not be held hostage for unpaid account balances.